nest-desktop/nest-desktop/docs/user/usage-external/simulate-with-insite.rst

    ...

-Now, the Insite recording module collects activity events from the recording devices.
+Now, the Insite recording module collects activity events from the recording devices in the NEST Simulator.
-The client receives activity from the Insite Access Node on another port (default: ``52056``).
+NEST Desktop receives activity from the Insite access node on another port (default: ``52056``).

 .. seeAlso::
    For more information about Insite, please visit the official